-Field Value and Requirements CertID hashAlgorithm shall be SHA-1 The issuerKeyHash and issuerNameHash pair must be identical within all Single Responses appearing in an OCSP Response Certificate Status See Section 4.9.10 This Update See Section 4.9.10 for validity period intervals Status information for DV/OV Server certificates: at least once every 24 hours.
-Status information for Subordinate CA certificates: Every 31 days, or within 24 hours of revoking a Subordinate CA certificate.
+Field Value and Requirements

+CertID hashAlgorithm shall be SHA-1 The issuerKeyHash and issuerNameHash pair must be identical within all Single Responses appearing in an OCSP Response

+Certificate Status See Section 4.9.10

-Field Value and Requirements See Section 4.9.10 for validity period intervals.
-Next Update Status information for DV/OV Server certificates: not more than seven days beyond the value of the thisUpdate field.
+Field Value and Requirements See Section 4.9.10 for validity period intervals This Update Status information for DV/OV Server certificates: at least once every 24 hours.
+Status information for Subordinate CA certificates: Every 12 months, or within 24 hours of revoking a Subordinate CA certificate.
+Next Update See Section 4.9.10 for validity period intervals.
+Status information for DV/OV Server certificates: not more than seven days beyond the value of the thisUpdate field.
 Status information for Subordinate CA certificates: not more than 32 days beyond the value of the thisUpdate field.
 Single Extensions Optional: Transparency Information X.509v3 Extension {1 3 101 75}